wondenge/otomatik/README.md

 ## Credits and License

-Otomatik was originally a folk of [CertMagic](https://github.com/caddyserver/otomatik), a project by [Matthew Holt](https://twitter.com/mholt6), who is the author; and other various contributors, and customised for internal use at [Chamaconekt Kenya](https://github.com/chamaconekt).
-Otomatik is licensed under Apache 2.0, an open source license.
+Otomatik is originally a folk of [CertMagic](https://github.com/caddyserver/otomatik), a project by [Matthew Holt](https://twitter.com/mholt6), who is the author; and other contributors, and now customised and maintained separately for internal use at [Chamaconekt Kenya](https://github.com/chamaconekt).
+Otomatik is licensed under [Apache 2.0](https://github.com/wondenge/otomatik/blob/master/LICENSE), an open source license.